Iho Eleru: Fauna

+Iho Eleru skull

 Discovery

-The Iho Eleru site is a large rock shelter in Southwestern Nigeria.
-The skull was found in 1965 by Thurstan Shaw and his team among over half a million Later Stone Age artefacts at the site.
+The Iho Eleru site is a large rock shelter in southwestern Nigeria.
+The skull was found in 1965 by Thurstan Shaw and his team among over half a million Later Stone Age artifacts at the site.
 It was found as part of a skeleton that was buried with a thin covering of soil.
 The skeleton was excavated and encased in plaster, and the skull was separated from the rest of the body.